syncfusion-content/xamarin-docs/Xamarin/SfCalendar/How-To.md

 ## How to Perform an Operation when the Selected Date Get Changed?

-We can perform an operation when the selected date get changed using `SelectionChanged` event which returns the dates selected and dates deselected from the [SfCalendar](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfCalendar.XForms~Syncfusion.SfCalendar.XForms.SfCalendar.html).
+We can perform an operation when the selected date get changed using `SelectionChanged` event which returns the dates selected and dates deselected from the `SfCalendar`.

 <table>
 <tr>